ConstructConnect Home | CONTACT | SALES: 1-800-364-2059

 Before drawing any takeoff, you must set and verify Scale, see Related Articles.

-previous article arrow Drawing Attachment TakeoffDrawing Area Attachments next article arrow
+click here to view the previous article Drawing Attachment TakeoffDrawing Area Attachments click here to view the next article

 The information in this site is protected by copyright by ConstructConnect.
 You may not reproduce, adapt, or publish any content from this site in whole or in part for any purpose, without the express written consent of ConstructConnect, Inc.